Skip to content

 Calculation

-Scores are calculated by dividing the weighted number of "No" votes cast by the senator by the total weighted votes possible for each senator.
+Scores are calculated by dividing the weighted number of "Yes" votes cast by the senator by the total weighted votes possible for each senator.

 Finally, the resulting number is multiplied by 100.
 Absent votes are not calculated and do not affect a senator's scores.